Why Choose Charters Sixth Form?

 The Common Room is the hub of Sixth Form life.
 You will also have access to the Durning Room which is a supervised silent study area that is open from 8 am 4.15 pm in the evening.
 To keep you going throughout the school day the Sixth Form has its very own Pronto Café which is open from 8am -2pm every day.

 Throughout your two years in the Sixth Form, those who are keen to take on an active leadership role can find opportunities in both the House system and as Senior Student Leaders.
 There are a host of other activities in which you can become involved and we encourage our Sixth Form students to play a major part in shaping the life of the Charters community.

-You will take part in Community Service, investing time in your local community.
-We offer many opportunities from helping at local Primary Schools to assisting Year 7 with their numeracy and literacy.
+Our Learning Leaders invest time in the school community and we offer many opportunities from helping at local Primary Schools to assisting Year 7 with their numeracy and literacy.
 Sixth Form students run extra-curricular clubs for our KS3 students as well as raising funds for House charities.